TheDauntless/owasp-mstg/Document/0x05b-Basic-Security_Testing.md

 #### Firebase/Google Cloud Messaging (FCM/GCM)

-Firebase Cloud Messaging (FCM) is the successor of Google Cloud Messaging (GCM) and is a free service offered by Google and allows to send messages between an application server and client apps.
+[Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging/ "Firebase Cloud Messaging documentation") is the successor of Google Cloud Messaging (GCM) and is a free service offered by Google and allows to send messages between an application server and client apps.
 The server and client app are communicating via the FCM/GCM connection server that is handling the downstream and upstream messages.

 ![Architectural Overview](Images/Chapters/0x05b/FCM-notifications-overview.png)

 Downstream messages are sent from the application server to the client app (push notifications); upstream messages are sent from the client app to the server.

 FCM is available for Android and also for iOS and Chrome.
-FCM provides two connection server protocols at the moment: HTTP and XMPP and there are several differences in the implementation, as described in the official documentation<sup>[24]</sup>.
+FCM provides two connection server protocols at the moment: HTTP and XMPP and there are several differences in the implementation, as described in the official documentation.
 The following example demonstrates how to intercept both protocols.

 ##### Preparation

 For a full dynamic analysis of an Android app FCM should be intercepted.
 To be able to intercept the messages several steps should be considered for preparation.

-* Install the CA certificate of your interception proxy into your Android phone<sup>[2]</sup>.
+* [Install the CA certificate](https://support.portswigger.net/customer/portal/articles/1841102-installing-burp-s-ca-certificate-in-an-android-device "Installing Burp's CA Certificate in an Android Device") of your interception proxy into your Android phone.
 * A Man-in-the-middle attack should be executed so all traffic from the mobile device is redirected to your testing machine.
-This can be done by using a tool like ettercap<sup>[24]</sup>.
+This can be done by using a tool like [ettercap](https://ettercap.github.io "Ettercap").
 It can be installed by using brew on Mac OS X.

 ```bash
 $ brew install ettercap